awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

    1. Choose **Add container**\.

-   1. Fill out each required field and any optional fields to use in your container definitions \(more container definition parameters are available in the **Advanced container configuration** menu\)\.
+   1. Enter each of the required fields and any optional fields to use in your container definitions\.
+More container definition parameters are available in the **Advanced container configuration** menu\.
 For more information, see [Task definition parameters](task_definition_parameters.md)\.

    1. Choose **Add** to add your container to the task definition\.

-1. \(Optional\) For **Constraint**, define how tasks that are created from this task definition are placed in your cluster\.
+1. \(Optional\) For **Constraint**, you define how tasks that are created from this task definition are placed in your cluster\.
 For tasks that use the EC2 launch type, you can use constraints to place tasks based on Availability Zone, instance type, or custom attributes\.
 For more information, see [Amazon ECS task placement constraints](task-placement-constraints.md)\.

 1. \(Optional\) For **Service Integration**, to configure the parameters for App Mesh integration, choose **Enable App Mesh integration** and then do the following: